wilzbach/english/basics/exceptions.md

 }
 ```

-Remember that the scope guard is usually a better solution to the `try-finally`
+Remember that a scope guard is usually a better solution to the `try-finally`
 pattern.

 ### Custom exceptions